 If a business is not based in New Zealand it’s even more important you do your research before you invest.
 It’s often impossible for you to recover your money if an overseas investment turns out to be a scam.

-We publish warnings from overseas regulators on our international regulator alerts page.
+We also publish warnings from overseas regulators.

 We publish an A-Z list of all the businesses and individuals we recommend you be wary of.
 If a business or individual is on this list, it means one or more of the following:

 • they’re not registered as a financial service provider in New Zealand (and we’re aware of them)

 • we’ve taken action against them for misconduct